 Cloudflare’s “Anycast” network was specifically designed to stop massive layer 3/4 attacks.
 By using Anycast, we are able to announce the same IP addresses from each of our 151 worldwide data centers.
 The network itself load balances requests to the nearest facility.
 Under normal circumstances this helps us ensure that your site’s visitors are automatically routed to the nearest data center on our network to ensure the best performance.
 When there is an attack, Anycast serves to effectively scatter and dilute attack traffic across our entire network of datacenters.
 Because every data center announces the same IP address for any Cloudflare customer, traffic cannot be directed to any one location.
 Instead of the attack being many-to-one, it becomes many-to-many with no single point on the network a single point of failure.

-Cloudflare has protections in place against many of these attacks, and in real world experiences we generally reduce HTTP attack traffic by 90%.
+Cloudflare has protections in place against many of these attacks, and in real world experiences our DDoS protection generally reduce HTTP attack traffic by 90%.
 For most attacks, and for most of our customers, this is enough to keep them online.
 However, the 10% of traffic that does get through traditional protections can still be overwhelming to customers with limited resources or in the face of very large attacks.
-In this case, Cloudflare offers a security setting called “I’m Under Attack” mode (IUAM).
+In this case, Cloudflare offers a DDoS mitigation setting called “I’m Under Attack” mode (IUAM).

 IUAM is a security level you can set for your site when you’re under attack.
 When IUAM is turned on, Cloudflare will add an additional layer of protections to stop malicious HTTP traffic from being passed to your server.
 While a number of additional checks are performed in the background, an interstitial page is presented to your site’s visitors for 5 seconds while the checks are completed.
 Think of it as a challenge where the tests are automatic and visitors never need to fill in a CAPTCHA.